-Dillard's operates a chain of upscale department stores with 294 locations in 29 states.
+Dillard's operates a chain of upscale department stores with 278 locations and 18 clearance centers in 29 states.
 The stores are located in the Southeast, Southwest, and Midwestern United States.
 Dillard's stores feature clothing and home furnishings from national brands and exclusive sources.

-The company has total square footage retail space of 53.5 million
+The company has total square footage of 50.5 million.

 William Dillard, the founder and Chairman of Dillard's, developed a keen interest in retailing at an early age.
 He started in 1938 with $8,000 borrowed from his father and opened a small store in his wife's hometown of Nashville, AR.
 By that time, he had better than 12 years of part-time and summer experience working in his father's Mineral Springs, AR store.
 After completing college (University of Arkansas-1935) and graduate school (Columbia University School of Business-1937), Mr. Dillard began working as a management trainee for Sears Roebuck & Company.
 Shortly after completing the training course, a period of only seven months, Mr. Dillard left Sears and opened his first store.